Publish your app to the Teams Store

 Validate your app package using the Teams Developer Portal to identify and fix any package errors.

 Self-test your app thoroughly prior to app submission to ensure it adheres to Teams Store policies.
-Sideload the app in Teams and test the end to end user flows for your app.
+Upload a custom app in Teams and test the end to end user flows for your app.
 Ensure the functionality works as expected, links aren't broken, user experience isn't blocked, and any limitations are clearly highlighted.

 Test your app across desktop, web, and mobile clients.
 Ensure that the app is responsive across different form factors.